send mail

 The Dutch Law Institute and the Dutch Bar Association

-The Dutch Law Institute and the Dutch Bar Association and the have their own statutory goals, neither one controls the other.
-They are independent and separate organizations and do not have any form of partnership, joint venture, agency, employment, or any other type of formal relationship.
-As such, they are solely responsible for complying with all applicable laws, rules, and regulations that apply to their own respective activities.
+The Dutch Law Institute and the Dutch Bar Association are independent and separate organizations and do not have any form of partnership, joint venture, agency, employment, or any other type of formal relationship.
+These two organizations have their own statutory goals.
+Neither one controls the other.
+As such, they are solely responsible for complying with the laws, rules, and regulations that apply to their own respective activities.

 Hours: